Sebastianhju/Runeterra-5e/Items/Rare Items.md

 **Eye of the Storm**: As a bonus action you can give a creature or object you can see temporay hit points equal to four times your proficiency bonus.
 Once this action is used it cannot be used again until 24 seconds have passed.

+## Wit's End

+- 2800 gold
+- Scimitar
+- Attunement

+**Spellblade**: You can use your spell casting modifier for attacks made with this weapon.

+**Fray**: This blade deals 1d6 additionol psychic damage and you have recistance to psycic damage.

+**Multiattack**: When you take the attack action you can make one additionol attack.
+This feature does not stack with other features of the same name.

+---

 ## Winged Moonplate

 <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-items/Winged Moonplate.png" Align=right width=8% height=8%>